The Battle of the Somme

 The site features a series of headstones laid down horizontally, giving it a unique architectural design.
 This layout highlights the need to adapt architecture to the topography, in this case the ground has been made unstable due to the fighting.
 The large number of unidentified graves stresses the violence of the fighting.

-- Ulster Tower Visitor Centre and Memorial Room open from Tuesday to Sunday from 1/03 to 30/11 from
+- Ulster Tower Visitor Centre and Memorial Room open from Tuesday to Sunday from 1/03 to 30/11 (from 10am to 5pm)

 - Free admission